awsdocs/aws-php-developers-guide/doc_source/service_es-data-plane.rst

 name (``es``, in this case) and the AWS Region of your |ES| domain.
 A full list of Regions supported by |ES| can be found :AWS-gr:`on the AWS Regions and Endpoints page <rande>` in the |AWS-gr|.
-However, in this example, we'll sign requests against an |ES| domain in the ``us-west-2`` region.
+However, in this example, we sign requests against an |ES| domain in the ``us-west-2`` region.

 You'll need to provide credentials, which you can do either with the SDK's